 Four years ago, 29-year-old Caitlin Bartlett decided to try to learn how to fix a puncture.
 Although she had cycled on and off for almost all her life, she found many cycling spaces and bike shops intimidating, and wasn’t able to solve simple mechanical problems when they occurred.

 “I felt intimidated almost every time I entered a bike shop or cycling space.
 I was pretty terrified of getting a puncture!” she said.

 “At points I was on the verge of giving up and thinking maybe cycling is just not for me.”

-But over three years ago she started learning cycle maintenance at Beryl’s Night, a project to which the Big Bike Revival funding contributed this year, and now works as a cycle mechanic at Oxford- based, Broken Spoke Bike Co-op, passing on her knowledge to others.
+But around three years ago she started learning cycle maintenance at Beryl’s Night, a project to which the Big Bike Revival funding contributed this year.
+She now works as a cycle mechanic at Oxford-based Broken Spoke Bike Co-op, passing on her knowledge to others.

 “They let me explore my own bike and guided me, when I asked for it.
-The emphasis was on learning, and no thought or question was silly!
+The emphasis was on learning – no thought or question was silly!
 It was amazing.
 And it really helped to shift that sense that I didn’t know anything about bikes.
 And, more fundamentally, shift the sense that I was someone who couldn’t learn about mechanics and bikes.”

 “There is still so much work to do to make cycling an everyday reality for everyone,” said Caitlin.

 “No one is born with a spanner in their hand!